-- If you are moving live animals and animal or plant products you do not need to pay to have them inspected and certified - Official Veterinarians or other certifiers must not charge for inspecting and certifying.
+- If you are moving live animals and animal or plant products you do not need to pay to have them inspected and certified - Official veterinarians or other certifiers must not charge for inspecting and certifying.
 They can invoice the government for the costs

 Government inspectors will not charge for inspecting and certifying plants or plant products.
-This is a temporary easement and the guidance on the MAS (refer to GOV.UK) should be checked frequently.
+This is a temporary easement.
+Please regularly check the Movement Assistance Scheme guidance on GOV.UK.